Dr Joel Wing-Lun

 School of Humanities & Languages

 Joel Wing-Lun is Lecturer in History and Asian Studies at UNSW.
 His research uses fieldwork and village documents to examine the social, economic and environmental impact of imperial expansion on communities in Southwest China from the seventeenth through the twentieth century.
-He is currently researching marriage practices and networks in Guizhou Province at the turn of the twentieth century.
+He is currently researching land markets and marriage practices in Guizhou Province during the Qing (1644-1911) and the early Republican period.

-Joel holds a PhD in History and East Asian Languages from Harvard University and was a visiting research student at Peking University, Sun Yat-sen University, Guangzhou, and the Australian National University.
+Joel holds a BA with honours in Chinese Studies from the Univeristy of Sydney and a PhD in History and East Asian Languages from Harvard University.
+He was a visiting research student at Peking University, Sun Yat-sen University, Guangzhou, and the Australian National University.
 He is the translator of The Chinese Empire in Local Society: Ming Military Institutions and Their Legacies (Routledge, 2020).

 Location